Kallazhagar

 Kallazhagar (/ta/) is a 1999 Indian Tamil-language action drama film directed by Bharathi, starring Vijayakanth and Laila.
 Nassar, Sonu Sood and Manivannan play other supporting roles, while Deva composed the score and soundtrack for the film.
 It was released on 6 February 1999.
-This is the Tamil debut of Laila and Acting debut of Sonu Sood.
+This is the Tamil debut of Laila and the debut of Sonu Sood.

 Plot

-In Alagar Kovil village, Andal, from a tender age, has been enamored with Lord Kallazhagar, inspired by the stories her grandmother shared about the deity.
+In Alagar Kovil village, Andal, from a young age, has been enamored with Lord Kallazhagar, inspired by the stories her grandmother shared about the deity.
 As she blossoms into a teenager, she desires to marry Kallazhagar.
 Though the villagers ridicule her aspiration, Andal remains resolute.
 Her friend Gowri, daughter of the temple's chief priest, Periya Bhattar, offers support.
 The arrival of Kamalakannan, a mahout, and his elephant at the temple sparks a new development.
 Andal is immediately smitten with Kamalakannan, envisioning him as the embodiment of the God she has always idolised.
 Kamalakannan befriends Mani, another mahout, at the temple.
 Haunted by his mysterious past, Kamalakannan struggles with sleepless nights.

 When thieves attempt to steal the temple's jewels, attacking the assistant priest, Sowmya Narayana, Kamalakannan bravely apprehends the culprits and retrieves the stolen jewels, and Andal and her grandmother tend to Kamalakannan's wounds.
 Andal confesses her willingness to sacrifice her life if she cannot marry Kamalakannan and also gifts new attire to Kamalakannan and Mani, embracing Mani as a brother and seeking his assistance in uniting her with Kamalakannan.
 When Mani's elephant runs amok, Kamalakannan skilfully calms the beast, showcasing his exceptional expertise as a mahout.
 Andal witnesses Kamalakannan performing namaz and is shocked to discover he is a Muslim.
 Confronting him angrily, she demands he reveal his past.
 Kamalakannan begins to recount his story.